cositools/cosi-setup/README.md

 ##### Scientific Linux and Centos 8 or earlier

 Not supported.
 These versions are too old to run COSItools.
+Please use a container.

 #### SUSE